Theme57/YGOPro-Decklist-Project/README.txt

 As a disclaimer I do not own nor am I affiliated with Konami, Toei Animation, or the people behind YGOPro.
 I am simply a passionate fan who wishes to lessen the hassle of decks reflecting the various mediums Yu-Gi-Oh! has been produced in.
 Please support official Yu-Gi-Oh! content.

+Finished and Optimized Decks
+z0.SD.1999.StarterBox
+z0.SD.1999.EXStarterBoxY
+z0.SD.1999.EXStarterBoxK
+Note: Only difference between the EX and EX-R decks is the addition of card destruction and soul exchange.
+I added both cards to the Kaiba and Yugi EX-R decks.

 Updates/log:

 10.07.2018